 It's almost over.
 Some questioned why they should have watched the third debate after all that went down in the last, but its importance cannot be underestimated.
 The debate provided us with a final view of Hillary Clinton and Donald Trump side by side, physically, emotionally and intellectually.
 While we initially saw a somewhat less volitile and more practiced Trump, a stronger Hillary Clinton held the stage throughout.
 But in the end, we saw Donald Trump come out as a man with more regard for himself than the basis of our democracy.
 He refused to say he'd accept the election results.

 After all these months have passed, it's hard not to believe that Donald Trump has viewed becoming President as just another notch on his belt.
-He has done the building business.
+He has done the real estate business.
 Tried the tie, wine and steak businesses for diversion.
 Why not go for the highest office in our country which brings along with it the highest title?

 Donald Trump never expected to win the primary elections that he did.
 He was admittedly suprised with his success as he noted in his Republican Convention acceptance speech:

 "Who would have believed that when we started this journey on June 16th last year, and I say we because we are a team, would have received almost 14 million votes ...
 Who would have believed this?
 Who would have believed this?"